awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-ec2-ebs-volume.md

 +  `gp3`: 3,000\-16,000 IOPS
 +  `io1`: 100\-64,000 IOPS
 +  `io2`: 100\-64,000 IOPS
-For `io1` and `io2` volumes, we guarantee 64,000 IOPS only for [Instances built on the Nitro System](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/instance-types.html#ec2-nitro-instances)\.
-Other instance families guarantee performance up to 32,000 IOPS\.
+ `io1` and `io2` volumes support up to 64,000 IOPS only on [Instances built on the Nitro System](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/instance-types.html#ec2-nitro-instances)\.
+Other instance families support performance up to 32,000 IOPS\.
 This parameter is required for `io1` and `io2` volumes\.
 The default for `gp3` volumes is 3,000 IOPS\.
 This parameter is not supported for `gp2`, `st1`, `sc1`, or `standard` volumes\.
-*Required*: No
+*Required*: Conditional
 *Type*: Integer
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)